-Map #1 shows that Lofa county has 18 study sites and Nimba county has 15 study sites.
-Of these, 5 communities are never ODF, 6 communities are currently ODF (2019) and 7 communities are previously ODF (2016-2017) are in Lofa county.
-Meanwhile, Nimba county has 5 never ODF communities, 5 communities are previously ODF (2016-2017) and 5 communities that are never ODF communities.
-The map shows toilet use data for every community that was sampled in the WASH, 2021 study.
-Toilet use at each site is displayed on the map.
-The map shows a mix of high, medium and low toilet use across the sites.
+Figure 5.1 shows that Lofa county has 18 study sites and Nimba county has 15 study sites.
+Of these, five communities are never ODF, six communities are currently ODF (2019), and seven communities are previously ODF (2016-2017) are in Lofa county.
+Meanwhile, Nimba county has five never ODF communities, five communities are previously ODF (2016-2017) and five communities that are never ODF communities.
+The map shows toilet use data at each site for every community that was sampled in the 2021 WASH study, with a mix of high, medium, and low toilet use across the sites.
 However, one site has sustained ODF status (Nyewahun, 100%).